cloud-gov/aws-elasticsearch-example/migrator/README.md

 ## Getting started

 The following example uses three services to create, store, and restore an Elasticsearch snapshot.
-The following services created for this example are named `old-es-service` (legacy elasticsearch56 service), `new-es-service` (new aws-elasticsearch service), and `snapshot-s3-service` (AWS S3 storage service).
-Before running through this example, make sure to create the three services with the following cli commands:
+In this example the services are named `old-es-service` (legacy elasticsearch56 service), `new-es-service` (new aws-elasticsearch service), and `snapshot-s3-service` (AWS S3 storage service).

+For the first step, create the three services with the following CLI commands:

 ```bash
 ##